hacknightio/hacknight1/README.md

 We’re going to work with Twilio tonight, so go get free credit by doing the Twilio Quest Getting Started and earning $20.
 It’s super quick and easy, and you’ll be able to use the free credit to win cash tonight.

 We’ll also provide $25 AWS credit, so you can open an account there as needed.
 You might end up needing it, especially for Stage 2, so now would be a good time to register a fresh account (if you don’t want to muddy up your personal one)

+# Stage 1: Twilio Flex
+## Summary

+The “secret ingredient” for tonight is Twilio Flex.
+The first challenge is fairly open ended: build a Twilio Support Center integrating Flex with anything else you deem interesting / exciting / what-have-you.
+This could include things like:

+- Your own system’s custom metrics or logic
+- Ops tools ( VictorOps, OpsGenie, CloudWatch, etc )
+- Monitoring Tools ( Sentry.io, Grafana, etc )

+# Grading Criteria

+It’s always going to be subjective.
+That being said, tonight’s judges will be looking at how creative, integrated, and extensible solutions will be.
+Projects will be demo’d from your machine, with breadth of interesting possibilities trumping bullet proof solutions.
+Bugs and hard coded place holders are fairly novice, assuming it’s not all just smoke and mirrors.

+Good goals to shoot for include:

+- Carving out reusable pieces that others can share & learn from
+- Being able to clone & start your project easily
+- Fairly self-documented code that can be grok’d by someone of decent familiarity